-- 1. Share the entire dwelling unit - 2.
-Live and cook together as a single housekeeping unit - 3.
-Shares expenses for food, rent, utilities or other household expenses, and - 4.
-Are permanent and stable
+- 1. share the entire dwelling unit - 2. live and cook together as a single housekeeping unit - 3. shares expenses for food, rent, utilities or other household expenses, and - 4. is permanent and stable

-FARM, HOBBY - A parcel or lot, containing at least five (5) acres of usable farmland on which activities, typically associated with agriculture or farm operations including the raising of vegetables, livestock or poultry, are conducted for the enjoyment of the property owner and/or where no profit can be shown in any three out of five successive years.
+FARM, HOBBY - A parcel or lot, containing at least five (5) acres on which activities, typically associated with agriculture or farm operations including the raising of farm animals, are conducted for the enjoyment of the property owner and/or where no profit can be shown in any three out of five successive years.
 It excludes the raising of swine, fur-bearing animals, riding academies, equestrian centers, livery or boarding stables and dog kennels.
-[Amended 8-11-2021 by L.L.
-No. 2-2021]

-FARM, LARGE - Any parcel of land containing at least ten (10) acres of usable farmland which is used for gain in agriculture, including the growing of nursery or garden products, livestock, poultry and dairy products.
+FARM, LARGE - Any parcel of land containing at least ten (10) acres which is used for gain in agriculture, including the growing of nursery or garden products, livestock, poultry and dairy products.
 It includes necessary farm structures within the prescribed limits and the storage of equipment used.
 It excludes the raising of more than two (2) adult swine and their piglets, fur-bearing animals, riding academies, equestrian centers, livery or boarding stables and dog kennels.
-[Amended 8-11-2021 by L.L.
-No. 2-2021]

-FARM, SMALL - Any parcel of land containing at least five (5) acres of usable farmland which is used for gain in agriculture as defined in this chapter, including the growing of nursery or garden products, livestock, poultry and dairy products.
+FARM, SMALL - Any parcel of land containing at least five (5) acres which is used for gain in agriculture as defined in this chapter.
 It includes farm structures within the prescribed limits and the storage of equipment used.
-It excludes the raising of swine and their piglets, fur-bearing animals, riding academies, equestrian centers, livery or boarding stables and dog kennels.
-[Amended 8-11-2021 by L.L.
-No. 2-2021]
+It excludes the raising of more than two (2) adult swine and their piglets, fur-bearing animals, riding academies, equestrian centers, livery or boarding stables and dog kennels.